 March 10, 2026

-Based on March 2026 reporting and USCIS filing chart guidance, two points matter most for China-born employment-based applicants:
+Let us cut through the noise.
+Based on the March 2026 Visa Bulletin and USCIS filing chart guidance released this week, here is what matters most for China-born employment-based applicants:

 Why EB-1 movement matters more than people think

 If you are in EB-2 China, the March 2026 bulletin probably did not feel like relief.
-That frustration is understandable.
+It felt like more of the same.
+And we get it — the frustration is real.

-The more useful question is not “Did EB-2 move enough this month?” but “What should I be doing while I wait?”
-That could mean upgrading your case strategy, evaluating whether EB-1A is realistic, strengthening your NIW record, or preparing I-485-related documents early if your filing window may open later this year.
+The more useful question is not "Did EB-2 move this month?" but "What should I be doing while I wait?"
+That could mean evaluating whether EB-1A is a realistic path for you.
+It could mean strengthening your NIW case with additional publications or recommendations.
+Or it could mean something as practical as getting your I-485 documents ready now — so that when your filing window eventually opens, you are not starting from zero.

 - Final Action Dates — when a green card can actually be approved

-- Dates for Filing — when you may be allowed to submit your I-485, if USCIS says you can use that chart that month
+- Dates for Filing — when you may submit your I-485, if USCIS says you can use that chart

-For March 2026, USCIS indicated that employment-based applicants could use the Dates for Filing chart.
-That matters because filing earlier can unlock practical benefits like work authorization and advance parole, even before final approval is available.
+For March 2026, USCIS confirmed that employment-based applicants can use the Dates for Filing chart.
+That matters — more than you might think.

 Who should take action now